loscrossos/crossos_pynst/README.md

 x-TODO: code CMD_PIPEXEC. all arguments are fed into pip.
 RFILTER does not affect this command. sensoinstall does not safeguard this command.
   --TODO: issue warnin if running CMD_PIPEXEC in sensoinstall mode, also warn ifruning at all as this is advanced. disabled in settings.
 --TODO: code CMD_REQPACKAGE.
 It has has arguments of several wheels, which are passed to "pip install".
 RFILTER does not affect this command.
---TODO:on CMD_GITCLONE in rebuild mode: reset it first by running: git restore
+--TODO:on CMD_GITCLONE in rebuild mode: reset it first by running: git restore .
+  --info:
+    -a git repo where a file is changed by me but others are changed on server can be "pulled" -a git where a file is changed by me and the sme file on server must be restore'd before hand
---TODO: implement CMD_GETBLOB, a copy of CMD_GETFILE
+x-TODO: implement CMD_GETBLOB, a copy of CMD_GETFILE
---TODO: implement --noblob. info: CMD_GETBLOB is a copy of getfile but meant for large files which are not mandatory (like models). a switch can be provided to not load these files.
+x-TODO: implement --noblob. info: CMD_GETBLOB is a copy of getfile but meant for large files which are not mandatory (like models). a switch can be provided to not load these files.

 #docu: CMD_REQSCAN command is affected by RFILTER